-Where compliance with these guidelines is not feasible, an Event Organizer and the Judges may make necessary changes that do not compromise the integrity of the event or the safety of the participants and spectators.
+Where compliance with these guidelines is not feasible, an Event Organizer and the Judges may make necessary changes.
 Such changes should be announced at a riders' meeting prior to the competition.

 Unsportsmanlike Conduct:

 Any rider (or his representative) or official whose conduct is deemed unsportsmanlike either on or off the competition site, before, during, or after the competition, may be disqualified from all or part of the competition subject to the discretion of the Event Organizer and Judges.
 Unsportsmanlike conduct includes, but is not limited to: use of vulgar language in public, public tantrums, failure to attend designated mandatory functions or events, consuming alcoholic beverages during the competition, competing under false pretences, concealing significant injuries or health problems.